 Knox County Schools' Hearing Specialists provide services and support to students who are deaf and hard-of-hearing.These services are provided itinerantly to students from mainstream general education through self-contained classes.Services include auditory training, academic support, speech/language therapy, and facilitating communication for students.
 Pictured below from left to right are Nicole Morton, Kiki Lee, Mary Claire Clark, Tobie Keown, (Allyson Dowell and Tonya Lee not pictured).

-Certified audiologists provide audiological management of hearing impaired students (including FM Systems), hearing aid troubleshooting, inservices for staff, represent at student IEP meetings, and co-ordinate with outside agencies.
+Certified audiologists provide audiological management of hearing-impaired students (including FM Systems), hearing aid troubleshooting, in-services for staff, represent at student IEP meetings and coordinate with outside agencies.
 Pictured below is Aimee Biddle, (Kristi Walden and Mary Kate Martin not pictured).